MEth0/actions-on-google-kotlin/README.md

 # Actions On Google Client Library

+## THIS IS DEVELOPMENT BRANCH FOR V2 SUPPORT

+This branch will bring the this in line with the node.js V2 library and support v2 of dialog flow & Action on Google.
+UNDER ACTIVE DEVELOPMENT - probably will not work for you at this time.

 ![](https://storage.googleapis.com/kotlin-actions-sdk.appspot.com/actions-kotlin-java.png)

 This is a port of the [official Node.js SDK](https://github.com/actions-on-google/actions-on-google-nodejs) to Kotlin.
 This can also be used from Java and any JVM language.